UltraMessaging/um_perf/README.md

 Finally, note that many users choose SSD disks for their high performance.
-And while it is true that SSDs eliminate the "seek time" that can severely limit spinning disk performance, standard SSDs are typically "optimized for read", meaning that their write speeds will often be significantly lower than cheaper spinning disk write speeds.
+And while it is true that SSDs eliminate the "seek time" that can severely limit spinning disk performance, standard SSDs are typically "optimized for reading", meaning that their write speeds will often be significantly lower than cheaper spinning disk write speeds.
 Informatica strongly recommends selecting SSDs for persistent Stores that are "optimized for write".

-All tests were performed with 700-byte messages that are flushed (no batching).
+All tests were performed with 700-byte messages that were flushed (no batching).
-UM Smart Sources and Xilinx (formerly Solarflare) 10-gig NICs with Onload kernel-bypass drivers were used on all hosts.
+UM "Smart Sources" and Xilinx (formerly Solarflare) 10-gig NICs with Onload kernel-bypass drivers were used on all hosts.
 In the results below, "K" represents 1,000; "M" represents 1,000,000;
 "G" represents 1,000,000,000 (i.e. they are not powers of 2).